SixArm/venn/README.md

   * `last`

+Examples:

+    $ venn extra a b c
+    $ venn last a b c
+    => print lines that are in c, not a, b

 ### Disjoint

 Set operation is (A disjoint B).

+Also known as "pairwise disjoint", "mutually disjoint".

 Print $TRUE and exit 0, or $FALSE and exit 1.